CARLI/select/docs/getting-started-developer.md

 * _If you're lucky, someone can give you a mysql dump of the carli_crm database_

+## Bootstrap Couch Database ##
+Make sure you have an admin user for couch and have put the username and password in secure.json (defaults are okay locally)

+Run `grunt deploy-db` ad `grunt deploy-design-docs` This will create the basic couch databases needed by the app.
+You will still need data.

 ## Configuring the Application ##
 There is a top-level directory called config which stores all run-time configuration for the applications.
 Included in the project are .template files which you can use to easily create the required config files, which are git-ignored.
 To do so, copy each of the .template file to a .json file by removing .template from the end of the copy.